telerik/ajax-docs/general-information/get-client-side-reference.md

 ## Using jQuery Selectors

-Common scenario is when controls are added via User Controls, Content Templates and other similar techniques, or you need to access the reference in a script file (where server-side scripting is not allowed).
-In such scenarios, IDs are generated dynamically and getting the client-side reference from Master or main pages cannot be done by accessing the `ClientID` property of the control's server-side instance.
+Often controls are added via User Controls, Content Templates and other similar techniques, or you need to access the reference in a script file (where server-side scripting is not possible).
+In such scenarios, IDs are generated dynamically and getting the client-side reference from Master or parent pages cannot be done by accessing the `ClientID` property of the control's server-side instance.

-With the help of the [included jQuery]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/using-jquery/using-jquery%}#using-the-jquery-brought-by-telerik), you can use [attributeEndsWith selector](https://api.jquery.com/attribute-ends-with-selector/) to get the DOM element and access the client-side instance only by using the server-side ID of the control.
+With the help of the [included jQuery]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/using-jquery/using-jquery%}#using-the-jquery-brought-by-telerik), you can use [attributeEndsWith selector](https://api.jquery.com/attribute-ends-with-selector/) to get the DOM element and access the client-side instance only without using the server-side ID of the control.

->important If the same server-side ID is used with multiple controls, jQuery will return you all elements that ends with the same ending value.
-Such scenario should be handled manually as per to the exact requirments.
+>important If the same server-side ID is used with multiple controls, jQuery will return all elements that match the same ending value.
+Such scenario should be handled according to the exact requirements and scenario.

->caption Example 4: Using attributeEndsWith selector to get the client-side instance of a cotnrol.
+>caption Example 4: Using attributeEndsWith selector to get the client-side instance of a control.

 ````ASP.NET
 <telerik:RadPushButton runat="server" ID="RadButton1" Text="Button" OnClientClicked="showRadWindow" AutoPostBack="false" />